 Limitation of Linguistic Approach: This research heavily relies on text analysis which is done using some tools and user text input.
 So the accuracy of the model might be impacted with the performance and accuracy of the tool.
-Also some misspelling of the word or sub optimal performance of the tools might provide deviated output.
+Also some misspelling of closed vocabulary technique psychologists pick a closed list of words to determine personality traits.